simonbengtsson/simonbengtsson/README.md

 ### Deploy
 - `webdev build`
-- `rsync -a  -e 'ssh -p 3333' --chown=www-data:www-data --exclude="orgimages" web/ simonb@flown.io:/var/www/simonbengtsson`
+- `rsync -a  -e 'ssh -p 3333' --chown=www-data:www-data build/ simonb@flown.io:/var/www/simonbengtsson`

 ### Note
 - For some reason the dart version of the snake app is buggy, but the js version works fine.